BigDataTeam5/Automated-Document-Processing-and-Markdown-Generation-System/README.md

 ## Deployment Strategies to Gcloud:
 1.Dockerise
-   a.There are 2 DockerFiles in the frontend(Streamlit) and api(FASTAPI) folders.
+- There are 2 DockerFiles in the frontend(Streamlit) and api(FASTAPI) folders.
-   b.After installing Docker Desktop,create the docker images using the following commands create the fast api docker image before that run the following commands to authorize Google Cloud SDK.And make sure you run these command in the root directory of the project.
+- After installing Docker Desktop,create the docker images using the following commands
+- create the fast api docker image
+- before that run the following commands to authorize Google Cloud SDK.And make sure you run these command in the root directory of the project.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ---
+## Documenation and the Demo Link:
+- The codelab documentation for this project is here: https://codelabs-preview.appspot.com/?file_id=1m6pFHqqgA2N7T0qmKOny6_1tmpuYuv3RM9xa7Q9_UwU/edit?tab=t.0#4
+- The demo link for this project is here : https://northeastern-my.sharepoint.com/personal/mate_r_northeastern_edu/_layouts/15/stream.aspx?id=%2Fpersonal%2Fmate%5Fr%5Fnortheastern%5Fedu%2FDocuments%2FRecordings%2FBIG%5FDATA%5FSCRUM%2D20250206%5F121750%2DMeeting%20Recording%2Emp4&referrer=StreamWebApp%2EWeb&referrerScenario=AddressBarCopied%2Eview%2E7ef65eea%2D3e3e%2D4fab%2D8cd6%2D9465cf24018a

 ## License